 Prefer to pay by check?
 Complete this form and we'll send you an invoice.

-Senior Director of Annual Giving and Engagement, Geisinger Commonwealth School of Medicine
+Senior Director of Annual Giving and Alumni Relations, Geisinger

-Anthony Cernera is the Senior Director of Annual Giving and Engagement for Geisinger, where he oversees a broad-based engagement and solicitation strategy for a variety of clinical, research and educational programs.
-Prior to this role, he served as Director of Annual Giving and Alumni Relations at Geisinger, and led annual giving programs at Stony Brook University, the University of Scranton, and Sacred Heart University.
+Anthony Cernera is the Senior Director of Annual Giving and Alumni Relations for Geisinger, where he oversees a broad-based engagement and solicitation strategy for a variety of clinical, research and educational programs.
+Prior to this role, he led annual giving programs at Stony Brook University, the University of Scranton, and Sacred Heart University.
 A frequent conference speaker, Anthony holds a B.A. from Sacred Heart University and an M.Ed. in Educational Leadership from Concordia University.
 He is currently pursuing a doctorate in developmental psychology at Marywood University.